pflynn157/Odyssey/Readme.md

 ## CppExplorer

 CppExplorer is a file explorer written in C++ using the Qt framework.
 It has many of the features you would expect in a file explorer.
-Currently, it only runs on Linux.
-I was successful building it on Windows, but it had some issues.
-Windows support is planned, but that is down the line.
-Below are some of the current features:
+Currently, all features only work on Linux.
+However, we are now working on porting it to Windows.
+Several of the features in the list below work, but quite a few don't.

 1. Tabs (If you are a Linux or Mac user, you will know how great these are)
 2. Theme icon support (pulls from the current theme)